Cyclone Chapala

-Extremely Severe Cyclonic Storm Chapala (/tʃəˈpɑːlə/) was a powerful tropical cyclone that caused moderate damage in Somalia and Yemen during November 2015.
+Extremely Severe Cyclonic Storm Chapala (Note: The name Chapala (Bengali: চপলা; [ˈt͡ʃɔpɔlaˑ]) was contributed by Bangladesh and means "thunderbolt" in Bengali.) was a powerful tropical cyclone that caused moderate damage in Somalia and Yemen during November 2015.
 Chapala was the third named storm of the 2015 North Indian Ocean cyclone season.
 It developed as a depression on 28 October off western India, and strengthened a day later into a cyclonic storm.
 Chapala then rapidly intensified amid favorable conditions.
 On 30 October, the India Meteorological Department (IMD) (Note: The India Meteorological Department is the official Regional Specialized Meteorological Center for the northern Indian Ocean.) estimated that Chapala attained peak three-minute sustained winds of 215 km/h.
 The American-based Joint Typhoon Warning Center (JTWC) estimated sustained winds of 240 km/h, making Chapala among the strongest cyclones on record in the Arabian Sea.
 After peak intensity, Chapala skirted the Yemeni island of Socotra on 1 November, becoming the first hurricane-force storm there since 1922.
 High winds and heavy rainfall resulted in an island-wide power outage, and severe damage was compounded by Cyclone Megh, which struck Yemen a week later.

 While Chapala encountered less favorable conditions after passing Socotra, it maintained much of its intensity; upon entering the Gulf of Aden on 2 November, it became the strongest known cyclone in that body of water.
 Chapala brushed the northern coast of Somalia, killing tens of thousands of animals and wrecking 350 houses.
 Ahead of the cyclone's final landfall, widespread evacuations occurred across southeastern Yemen, including in areas controlled by al-Qaeda, amid the country's ongoing civil war.
 Early on 3 November, the storm made landfall near Mukalla, Yemen, as a very severe cyclonic storm and the strongest storm on record to strike the nation.
 Chapala weakened into a remnant low the next day overland.
 Several years' worth of heavy rainfall inundated coastal areas, damaging roads and hundreds of homes.
 Eight people died in Yemen, a low total credited to the evacuations, and another 65 were injured.
 After cyclones Chapala and Megh, several countries, non-government organizations, and agencies within the United Nations provided monetary and material assistance to Yemen.
 The country faced food and fuel shortages, and residual storm effects contributed to an outbreak of locusts and dengue fever, the latter of which killed seven people.